 Amethyst represents balance.
 Called the “all healer,” amethyst calms and soothes headaches and overactive thoughts.
 Amethyst shields against negative energy, and was the 3rd stone in the 3rd row of the High Priest of Israel’s breast plate. ( Exodus 28:19 ; 39:12 ) In Hebrew, amethyst translates to ahlamah, or “dream stone.”
 The purple gem helps with insomnia and promotes lucid dreams.

 Rose Quartz is the sweetest crystal a mom can give a child–it’s the stone of unconditional love.
 Its soft, motherly energy promotes nurturing and bonding.
-The pink stone can be placed on the stomach during pregnancy or worn on a bracelet (I wear a rose quartz bracelet on days when I speak or work with moms one on one).
-Rose quartz strengthens empathy and sensitivity, and has been said to ease colic when food or milk is placed within a circle of the stones.
+The pink stone can be placed on the stomach during pregnancy or worn (I wear a rose quartz bracelet on days when I speak or work with moms one on one).
+Rose quartz strengthens empathy and sensitivity, and some say it eases baby’s colic when food or milk is placed within a circle of the stones.

 Mind Body Green says choosing a crystal is like choosing a friend.
 I like to touch and hold a crystal to see if I feel any connection with it before adding it to my collection or buying one for my family.